-After finishing a Master of Science at the School of Interdisciplinary Area Studies, Oxford University, I am now doing an Mphil in Development Studies at the Oxford Department of International Development (Queen Elizabeth House).
-I was funded for my Masters by the Louis Dreyfus-Weidenfeld scholarship.
+After finishing an MSc at the School of Interdisciplinary Area Studies, Oxford University, and an MPhil in Development Studies at the Oxford Department of International Development, both with distinctions, I am now pursuing a DPhil in International Development.
+I was awarded Somerville’s 2017 Principal’s Prize for academic excellence.
+My Masters at Oxford was funded by the Louis Dreyfus-Weidenfeld scholarship, while the MPhil-Dphil is supported by the university’s Indira Gandhi scholarship.

 Prior to this, I worked for over 7 years as a journalist with a leading national newspaper The Hindu in Bangalore.
 I reported on topics ranging from higher education, technology and finance to more specialized focus areas such as the state of labour, work and wages of the vast urban working class in India.
 My occasional stints with reporting in rural areas got me interested in contemporary development theory.
 After this academic stint, I intend to return to the field of journalism with grounding and expertise in development studies.
 As a development expert, with the experience and know-how of mainstream journalism, I hope to be able to make vital interventions.
-My long-term goal is to be able to head a team that can steer the agenda on development reporting, both in terms of grassroots reportage and incisive commentary.
-The space for such work is indeed shrinking in the Indian media, but I hope to be able to use the expertise I gain here to be able to make positive efforts to put development back on the daily news agenda.
+My long-term goal is to be able to lead a team that can steer the agenda on development reporting, both in terms of grassroots reportage and incisive commentary.